tomvanbraeckel/yamcs.github.com/README.md

-This site uses Jekyll and is served by GitHub Pages.
+This site uses Jekyll, is built on Travis and served by GitHub Pages.

 For local development, use bundler: